fbpx

 Gable Roofs

-One of the more traditional roofing options, gable roofs are made up of two slanted sides that meet at the highest point at a 90-degree angle to form a ridge.
-Though simple in its basic form, gable roofs across the world and throughout history have been adapted to fit many different homes and design styles, making them an extremely versatile roofing style.
+One of the more traditional roofing options, gable roofs consist of two slanted sides that meet at the highest point at a 90-degree angle to form a ridge.
+Though simple in their basic form, gable roofs have been adapted to fit many different homes and design styles throughout history, making them an extremely versatile choice.

-The steep pitch (slope) of gable roofs are great for homes in cold and rainy climates because they insulate the home and shed rain and melted snow easily.
+Gable roofs’ steep pitch (slope) is great for homes in cold and rainy climates because they insulate the home and shed rain and melted snow easily.
 This prevents moisture from causing water damage.

 Hipped Roofs

 Where gable roofs have two sides that meet to form a ridge, hipped roofs have four.
-A hipped roof is the most stable roof style because weight is evenly distributed around its base.
-Additionally, its shape is more resilient against high winds and heavy rains, making it a great option for people that live in areas where severe storms are common.
+A hipped roof is the most stable roof style because its weight is evenly distributed around the base.
+It’s also more resilient against high winds and heavy rains, making it an excellent option for people who live in areas with severe storms.

-A popular subcategory is the cross hipped roof, which is made up of two intersecting hipped roofs that form an “L” or “T” shape.
+A popular subcategory is the cross-hipped roof, which consists of two intersecting hipped roofs that form an “L” or “T” shape.

 The shallow angle of the pitch of hipped roofs also offers more attic headspace, which allows homeowners to convert the attic into livable space.